 The Saluki embodies elegance and dignity.
 It’s something you’d expect from a breed that lived with royalty.
 He is an ancient dog that has hunted as a sighthound since the days of the Egyptians.
 Because of this job, you must keep your pup on a leash at all times.
 He has a keen prey drive and will chase anything that runs from him.

-Next on our list of Best Dog Breeds for Single Women Living Alone is the Boxer.
+Next on our list is the Boxer.
 If you want a dog that will make you laugh and never feel lonely, then the Boxer is the pup for you.
 His happy-go-lucky temperament and fun-loving nature are contagious.
 As you may expect, this pooch is energetic and needs lots of activity to stay happy and healthy.
 Fortunately, he is quick to learn and eager to please, which will make your task easier.

 8. Cavalier King Charles Spaniel